-Rather than risk termination for fundamental default the Council would be best trying to reach a negotiated settlement.
-If Homes England and the Council conclude the scheme is not deliverable, then the best course of action would be to try to persuade PCRL to agree with this and negotiate a tripartite withdrawal from all agreements.
-The Council could seek to negotiate an exit from the GDA by mutual agreement with Homes England and not include PCRL.
-This is not without risk.
+As is set out in paragraph 1.3 of this report Homes England has agreed in writing that it would not pursue clawback if the Council agrees to mutual termination and enters into the necessary deed.
+To remove risk the best course of action would also be to persuade PCRL to enter into a tripartite withdrawal from all agreements.
+Proceeding without PCRL's agreement is not without risk.
 Leading Counsel has advised that if the Council agrees to termination of the GDA Agreement without PCRL's consent, which could place the council in breach of its duties to PCRL under the GDA Back to Back Agreement.
 There are also risks in the Council encouraging Homes England to terminate the GDA Agreement for a PCRL General Default (to the exclusion of any Council breach).
-Therefore, in the absence of a tripartite agreed termination of the GDA Agreement and GDA Back to Back Agreement, this would be the preferred option in managing the termination of the GDA, it would carry risk of challenge from PCRL.
+However, in the absence of a tripartite agreed termination of the GDA Agreement and GDA Back to Back Agreement a mutual agreement to terminate with Homes England would be the preferred option given Homes Englands written confirmation that subject to the completion of the necessary deed it would not pursue clawback in these circumstances.
+This approach would carry a potential risk of challenge from PCRL which at this stage is a theoretical risk which needs to be balanced against removing the very real prospect of clawback.

-If it is concluded that the scheme is not deliverable and the Council is not able to negotiate a tripartite exit then given the serious consequences for the Council of Homes England terminating the Council could seek to negotiate a mutual withdrawal from the GDA with Homes England.
-This would carry risk of challenge from PCRL but would effectively terminates the Purfleet HIF Grant Determination Agreement with Homes England and the Back to Back HIF Grant Determination Agreement with PCRL.
-It would not terminate the Development Agreement and related agreements and there would need to be breaches of those agreements which carry the sanction of termination to allow this to happen.
+Termination of the Purfleet HIF Grant Determination Agreement with Homes England and the Back to Back HIF Grant Determination Agreement with PCRL would not terminate the Development Agreement and related agreements and there would need to be breaches of those agreements which carry the sanction of termination to allow this to happen.